orb-lang/helm/doc/md/helm/modeselektor.md

    -- the current raga.
 Though, a Ctrl-Q from e.g. Search would still want -- to actually quit, so it's not quite that simple...
    -- Anyway.
-Also, don't bother saving the session if it has no premises... if _Bridge.args.new_session and modeS.raga_default ~= 'review' then
+Also, don't bother saving the session if it has no premises... local session = modeS.hist.session if _Bridge.args.new_session and #session > 0 then
-      local session = modeS.hist.session
+      local is_reviewing = false
+      for i, raga in modeS.maestro.raga_stack do
+         if raga == "review" then
+            is_reviewing = true
+            break
+         end
+      end
-      if #session > 0 then
+      if not is_reviewing then
          -- #todo Add the ability to change accepted status of -- the whole session to the review interface session.accepted = true
-         -- Also, it's horribly hacky to change the "default" raga, but it's -- the only way to make Modal work properly.
-A proper raga stack -- would *definitely* fix this
-         modeS:setDefaultMode("review")
-         modeS:shiftMode("review")
+         modeS.maestro:pushMode("review")
          return
       end
    end